pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 ## Overview

-Sharing state is the process of letting many features have access to the same data so that when any feature makes a change to the data it is instantly visible to every other feature.
-Such sharing can be really handy, but also does not place nicely with value types, which are copied rather than shared.
-And since the Composable Architecture highly prefers modeling domains with value types rather than reference types, sharing state can be tricky.
+Sharing state is the process of letting many features have access to the same data so that when any feature makes a change to this data it is instantly visible to every other feature.
+Such sharing can be really handy, but also does not play nicely with value types, which are copied rather than shared.
+Because the Composable Architecture highly prefers modeling domains with value types rather than reference types, sharing state can be tricky.

 This is why the library comes with a few tools for sharing state with many parts of your application.
 There are 3 main strategies shipped with the library: in-memory sharing, user defaults persistence, and file storage persistence.
-You can also implement your own persistence strategy if you want to use something besides user defaults or the file system, such as SQLite.
+You can also implement your own persistence strategy if you want to use something other than user defaults or the file system, such as SQLite.

 ## "Source of truth"

 First a quick discussion on defining exactly what "shared state" is.
-A common concept thrown around in architectural discussions is "single source of truth".
+A common concept thrown around in architectural discussions is "single source of truth."
 This is the idea that the complete state of an application, even its navigation, can be driven off a single piece of data.
-It's a great idea, in theory, but in practice it can be quite difficult to embrace entirely.
+It's a great idea, in theory, but in practice it can be quite difficult to completely embrace.

 First of all, a _single_ piece of data to drive _all_ of application state is just not feasible.
 There is a lot of state in an application that is fine to be local to a view and does not need global representation.
 For example, the state of whether a button is being pressed is probably fine to reside privately inside the button.

 And second, applications typically do not have a _single_ source of truth.
 That is far too simplistic.
 If your application loads data from an API, or from disk, or from user defaults, then